For Emergencies on campus, please call 574-631-5555 or 911.

 Chief Bruce Harrison joined NDFD in March of 2012.
 He began his fire service career with the DeKalb Fire Department in 1981 and was promoted to Lieutenant in 1994 and Captain in 1998.
 He was named Assistant Chief in 2002, Acting Fire Chief July 31, 2008, and Fire Chief January 26, 2009.
 He received his paramedic training in 1983 and served for several years as a Flight Medic.
 Chief Harrison has completed numerous classes at the National Fire Academy including the Executive Fire Officer Program.
 He was among the first group of Illinois Fire Fighters who responded to New Orleans following Hurricane Katrina and was named Illinois Operations Officer for the third deployment to New Orleans.
 He has been instrumental in the formation of the Northern Illinois Community University Incident Management Team.
 He is a certified Fire Officer III and holds an Associates Degree from Kishwaukee Community College, a Bachelor’s Degree from Western Illinois University, and a Master’s Degree in Fire Administration from Grand Canyon University.

-His wife Robin works in the First Year of Studies at the University, and they are the proud parents of daughters Madison who graduated from IUSB, was married in 2019 and resides in Elkhart with her husband James and their infant son Cooper.
-Emily graduated from the University of Notre Dame in 2018.
-She currently resides in New York City and works for West Monroe Partners.
+His wife Robin works in the First Year of Studies at the University, and they are the proud parents of daughters Madison, graduate of IUSB and Emily, 2018 graduate of the University of Notre Dame.

 Senior Administrative Assistant